pat-alt/deepvars/README.md

 SVAA
 ====

-The goal of SVAA is is to provide an accessible and scalable framework for structural vector autoregressive analysis in R. This guide will not only take you through the core functionality of SVAA, but also explain theory underlying the code.
+The goal of SVAA is to provide an accessible and scalable framework for structural vector autoregressive analysis in R. This guide will not only take you through the core functionality of SVAA, but also explain theory underlying the code.
 The package draws heavily on the text book [Structural Vector Autoregressive